zavodil/near-api-server/README.md

 # Utils

+---

 ## `/init`

-> _Configures master account for use with "simple method" NFT examples._
+> _Configures `near-api-server.config.json` and creates a master account that stores credentials on the server.
+This allows for "simple methods" to be called where you won't have to pass as many parameters, primarily the master account id and private key or seed phrase._

 **Method:** **`POST`**